-We not a big school – we’re a beautiful school – a jewel.
-Come and see for yourselves.
+We are not a big school – we’re a beautiful school – a jewel.
+So why not come and see for yourselves.

 At St Christopher’s we strive for excellence in everything.
 Excellence in academic attainment and progress.
 Excellence in personal development.

 Our ISI Inspection Report in May 2019 found us to be excellent and outstanding in all areas of the school.
-Please read it.
+St Christophers Inspection Report 2019

 It is easy to see why.
 We have small classes of 14 children, on average.
 We have excellent teachers, including subject specialists and a teacher-student ratio which large Independent Preps are unable to match.
 We’re not a big school.
 We don’t want to be.
 If we were bigger, we would lose an important aspect of what makes us outstanding in a way that a large school can never be.